Updated February 10, 2021

 Students in this situation can choose to complete their work terms either:

-- In-person from their home country/location (or wherever they are currently located) with an employer who is based in the same location.
+- In-person from their home country/current location with an employer who is based in the same location.

-- Remotely from their home country/location (or wherever they are currently located) with an employer who is based anywhere (as long as you and your employer follow our guidelines for remote work terms).
+- Remotely from their home country/current location with an employer who is based anywhere (as long as you and your employer follow our guidelines for remote work terms).

-In either case, co-op credit will be assessed on a case-by-case basis with safety as our primary consideration.
-Factors such as the ones below will be considered when determining eligibility:
+Co-op credit will be assessed on a case-by-case basis with safety as our primary consideration.
+Factors such as the ones below will be considered when determining eligibility.

 - Your status: This exception only applies for students whose status on their university records is “study permit,” and does not apply if you are a dual citizen of Canada and another country/location (unless you already left Canada and have been abroad since June 1, 2020).